Automatic Welded Electrical Contact

 At Deringer-Ney, our automatic welding facility produces millions of welded contacts each year.
 These are used in applications, including relays, switches, and sensors.

 Automatic welding is cost effective because production rates are typically thousands of welds per hour, and precious metal use can be minimized.
 Good electrical conductivity is guaranteed by the metallurgical bond formed between the contact material and the spring or terminal to which it is attached.
+For contact theory and design assistance, our Electrical Contact Design Manual is a great resource.

 A variety of contact materials can be welded.
 Options are: